marcinduma/LTRCLD-2557/docs/pod1.md

 ## **Azure Resources**

 !!!
 Warning
-    For Azure Cloud shared subscribtion model is used, hence login is the same for Infra and User account!
+    For Azure Cloud shared subscribtion model is used, only one account is neccessary!

 Login username:<br> **student@xxxx.com**